Are HBO Max subtitles and closed captions not working properly, appear out-of-sync, missing or are simply broken?

 However, cache and cookies can get corrupted and this may cause issues with websites such as subtitles loading incorrectly.
 Thus, we suggest clearing them both so that you start fresh.

-There’s many different browsers but the process is similar for many of them.
-Here’s how it’s done on Firefox.
+There are many different browsers but the process is similar for many of them:

 - Start by going to the HBO Max website.